allamlobna/nyc_motor_vehicle_accidents/README.md

     SET @COUNT = @COUNT + 1
 END
 ```

+### Analysis and Findings
 After I was satisfied with the data, I loaded this table into Power BI.
-The aggregated and visualized data can be found *here*.
+The aggregated and visualized data can be found [here](https://github.com/allamlobna/nyc_motor_vehicle_accidents/blob/main/NYC_MOTOR_VEHICLE_COLLISIONS.pdf).

-### Analysis and Findings

-### Summary

-#### Recommendations to NYC OPEN DATA
-- Instead of allowing for unstructured data to be entered into the database, reducin